Loudspeaker: Heil air motion transducers

-In Heil's air motion transducer, current through the membrane 2 causes it to move left and right in magnetic field 6, moving air in and out along directions 8; barriers 4 prevent air from moving in unintended directions.
+In Heil's air motion transducer, current through the membrane (2) causes it to move left and right in magnetic field (6), moving air in and out along directions (8); barriers (4) prevent air from moving in unintended directions.

 Oskar Heil invented the air motion transducer in the 1960s.
 In this approach, a pleated diaphragm is mounted in a magnetic field and forced to close and open under control of a music signal.
 Air is forced from between the pleats in accordance with the imposed signal, generating sound.
-The drivers are less fragile than ribbons and considerably more efficient (and able to produce higher absolute output levels) than ribbon, electrostatic, or planar magnetic tweeter designs.
+The drivers are less fragile than ribbons and considerably more efficient and able to produce higher absolute output levels than ribbon, electrostatic, or planar magnetic tweeter designs.
 ESS, a California manufacturer, licensed the design, employed Heil, and produced a range of speaker systems using his tweeters during the 1970s and 1980s.
 Lafayette Radio, a large US retail store chain, also sold speaker systems using such tweeters for a time.
-There are several manufacturers of these drivers (at least two in Germany—one of which produces a range of high-end professional speakers using tweeters and mid-range drivers based on the technology) and the drivers are increasingly used in professional audio.
+There are several manufacturers of these drivers.
 Martin Logan produces several AMT speakers in the US and GoldenEar Technologies incorporates them in its entire speaker line.

 Transparent ionic conduction speaker

-In 2013, a research team introduced a transparent ionic conduction speaker which has two sheets of transparent conductive gel and a layer of transparent rubber in between to make high voltage and high actuation work to reproduce good sound quality.
-The speaker is suitable for robotics, mobile computing and adaptive optics fields.
+In 2013, a research team introduced a transparent ionic conduction speaker that has two sheets of transparent conductive gel and a layer of transparent rubber in between.